Environmental groups sue US over Puerto Rico dredging plan

 “This project will destroy corals and threaten communities and deepen the island’s dangerous dependence on fossil fuels,” Catherine Kilduff, an attorney for the center, told The Associated Press.

-Amanda Parker, a Corps spokeswoman, said the agency is unable to comment on pending litigation.
+Spokeswomen for the Corps and for Fish & Wildlife Service said the agencies are unable to comment on pending litigation.
 The Corps previously stated that dredged materials in the Condado Lagoon would fill depressions and create seagrass habitat.

 The lawsuit states that the Corps submitted an environmental assessment instead of a more rigorous environmental impact statement and accused it of reaching an erroneous determination in August 2018 that dredging would have no environmental impact.